bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/44-Luke.md

 ^42^ The Lord said, “Who then is the faithful and wise steward, whom his lord will set over his household, to give them their portion of food at the right times? ^43^ Blessed is that servant whom his lord will find doing so when he comes. ^44^ Truly I tell you that he will set him over all that he has. ^45^ But if that servant says in his heart, ‘My lord delays his coming,’ and begins to beat the menservants and the maidservants, and to eat and drink and to be drunken, ^46^ then the lord of that servant will come in a day when he isn’t expecting him and in an hour that he doesn’t know, and will cut him in two, and place his portion with the unfaithful. ^47^ That servant who knew his lord’s will, and didn’t prepare nor do what he wanted, will be beaten with many stripes, ^48^ but he who didn’t know, and did things worthy of stripes, will be beaten with few stripes.
 To whomever much is given, of him will much be required; and to whom much was entrusted, of him more will be asked.

 ^49^ “I came to throw fire on the earth.
 I wish it were already kindled. ^50^ But I have a baptism to be baptised with, and how distressed I am until it is accomplished! ^51^ Do you think that I have come to give peace in the earth?
-I tell you, no, but rather division. ^52^ For from now on, there will be five in one house divided, three against two, and two against three. ^53^ They will be divided, father against son, and son against father; mother against daughter, and daughter against her mother; mother-in-law against her daughter-in-law, and daughter-in-law against her mother-in-law.” ^^
+I tell you, no, but rather division. ^52^ For from now on, there will be five in one house divided, three against two, and two against three. ^53^ They will be divided, father against son, and son against father; mother against daughter, and daughter against her mother; mother-in-law against her daughter-in-law, and daughter-in-law against her mother-in-law.” ^a^
-^[12:53 Micah 7:6]
+^a^[**12:53** Micah 7:6]

 ^54^ He said to the multitudes also, “When you see a cloud rising from the west, immediately you say, ‘A shower is coming,’ and so it happens. ^55^ When a south wind blows, you say, ‘There will be a scorching heat,’ and it happens. ^56^ You hypocrites!
 You know how to interpret the appearance of the earth and the sky, but how is it that you don’t interpret this time?

-^57^ “Why don’t you judge for yourselves what is right? ^58^ For when you are going with your adversary before the magistrate, try diligently on the way to be released from him, lest perhaps he drag you to the judge, and the judge deliver you to the officer, and the officer throw you into prison. ^59^ I tell you, you will by no means get out of there until you have paid the very last penny.^^”
+^57^ “Why don’t you judge for yourselves what is right? ^58^ For when you are going with your adversary before the magistrate, try diligently on the way to be released from him, lest perhaps he drag you to the judge, and the judge deliver you to the officer, and the officer throw you into prison. ^59^ I tell you, you will by no means get out of there until you have paid the very last penny.^a^ ”
-^[12:59 literally, lepton.
+^a^[**12:59** literally, lepton.
 A lepton is a very small brass Jewish coin worth half a Roman quadrans each, which is worth a quarter of the copper assarion.
 Lepta are worth less than 1% of an agricultural worker’s daily wages.]

 # 13
 ^1^ Now there were some present at the same time who told him about the Galileans whose blood Pilate had mixed with their sacrifices. ^2^ Jesus answered them, “Do you think that these Galileans were worse sinners than all the other Galileans, because they suffered such things? ^3^ I tell you, no, but unless you repent, you will all perish in the same way. ^4^ Or those eighteen on whom the tower in Siloam fell and killed them—do you think that they were worse offenders than all the men who dwell in Jerusalem? ^5^ I tell you, no, but, unless you repent, you will all perish in the same way.”